JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 type enables specialised implementations of e.g. [`kernelmatrix`](@ref) for [`MOInput`](@ref)s.

-See [here](https://arxiv.org/pdf/1106.6251.pdf) for a review of kernels for vector-valued functions.
+To find out more about the background, read this [review of kernels for vector-valued functions](https://arxiv.org/pdf/1106.6251.pdf).

 ## Why AbstractVectors Everywhere?